 3) It serves as an economic catalyst through programs such as:

 - Innovation Network The Tech Council’s general membership arm dedicated to fostering innovation and entrepreneurship.

 - Wisconsin Entrepreneurs’ Conference A program focused on stimulating more entrepreneurial activity in Wisconsin across all segments of our economy.

 - Wisconsin Early Stage Symposium Open to technology companies seeking all capital.

-- Monthly WIN Events Brings together entrepreneurs, business owners and related high tech professionals in a collaboration-rich environment.
+- Monthly Innovation Network Events Brings together entrepreneurs, business owners and related high-tech professionals in a collaboration-rich environment.

 - Governor’s Business Plan Contest (BPC) An opportunity to compete for cash and in-kind prizes – but it’s also a chance to get constructive feedback on your business plan and to help move it from “virtual business” to reality.

-- Wisconsin Angel Network WAN's mission is to build angel network capital capacity throughout Wisconsin in order to increase the number and amount of seed-stage equity investments in Wisconsin companies, creating jobs and improving our economy.
+- Investor Networks The mission is to build angel network capital capacity throughout Wisconsin in order to increase the number and amount of early stage equity investments in Wisconsin companies, creating jobs and improving our economy.